sam-morin/nottbox/README.md

 Nottbox is a Wattbox-like bash script (that can run as a service) that will reboot a Unifi device if it cannot ping an IP address or hostname for longer than 5 minutes (default).
 Some devices in my Unifi environment will go offline while remaining physically powered on for no apparent reason.
 Some days/weeks/months are better than others, but today it happened 3 times - and now we have Nottbox.

+Since Nottbox is a bash script, it has a very small footprint at under 500KB.

 If this script proves to be useful to you, it probably means you need to:

 <ul>